iafilius/ElectronicFlySwatter-Upgrade/README.md

     * These devices are not for children
     * Removing the discharge reistor may surprise you or someone else sooner or later, I recomment to upgrade dischange resistor to voltage divider as described above.
+    * Verify the original output capacitor, mine was carried labels 300V~  and 250V~ and was certainly not rated for the 2000V after upgrading.
+It did kept up, but I removed it.
-    * Testing with dischange resistors: too low
+    * Testing with transistors base resistors: too low value
         * voltage starts dropping
         * oscillating will stop
         * you might burn the switching transistor (bad batteries (Zinc-Choride) with high internal resistance might protect you)